CrazyDubya/4o/faux_browser/user_profiles.md

 }
 ```

-Start the server with the profile:
+Start the server with the profile.
+The server shuts down requests once the
+configured time limit is reached:

 ```bash
 python offline_server.py --profile profiles/default.json